 “Having direct access to the sea meant we would be able to manufacture on site and immediately ship them once we had applied the finishing touches.”

-The company was well supported in its move by Invest North Tyneside.
+The firm has been well supported in its move by North Tyneside Council.

-He adds: “We’ve been welcomed with open arms by the inward investment team ever since we moved to Wallsend.
+He adds: “We’ve been welcomed with open arms by North Tyneside Council ever since we moved to Wallsend.

 “The area has been looking for new ways to reinvent itself since the fall of the shipyards and it has established a reputation as a hub of manufacturing excellence over the past few years.

-“Invest North Tyneside was very supportive of our move here and we can’t thank them enough for their assistance.”
+“They were very eager and very supportive of our move here and we can’t thank them enough for their support.”